Double-End Queues with Non-Poisson Inputs and Their Effective Algorithms: The Sojourn Time

 \section{The Sojourn Time}

-In this section, we provide a better upper bound for the sojourn time of any arriving customer in the double-ended queue by means of a phase-type distribution of infinite sizes.
-Note that the upper bound is easy to be computed, but analysis of the sojourn time is complicated and difficult because of a higher complexity coming from the customers' impatient behavior and the MAP (non-Poisson) inputs.
+In this section, we provide an effective method for analyzing the sojourn time of any arriving customer, and for computing the average sojourn time.

-Our discussion is to focus on the A-customers, while the B-customer can be analyzed similarly.
+Note that analysis of the sojourn times is symmetrical and similar in the double-ended queue, thus our discussion mainly focuses on the sojourn time of an arriving A-customer, while that of an arriving B-customer can be dealt with similarly.

 In the double-ended queue, the sojourn time is the time interval from the arrival epoch of a customer to its departure time.
-We denote by $W_{A}$ the sojourn time of any arriving A-customer.
-Since analysis of the sojourn time is complicated and difficult, it is necessary and useful that we set up a better upper bound for the sojourn time.
-To this end, we introduce a first passage time
+Let $W_{A}^{\left( k\right) }$ be the sojourn time of an arriving A-customer that there are $k-1$ A-customers in front of her at the moment of her arrival for $k\geq1$.
+For convenience of computation, we assume that the arrival moment of this A-customer is time $0$.